What can we know? How should we live our lives?

 Bachelor of Arts in Philosophy

 These deceptively simple questions do not have easy answers.
-A BA in Philosophy will help you develop the analytical, critical-reasoning, problem-solving, and communication skills needed to approach these question in a clear-eyed way.
+A BA in Philosophy will help you develop the analytical, critical-reasoning, problem-solving, and communication skills needed to approach these questions in a clear-eyed way.
 These skills are not only helpful for graduate studies in Philosophy; they are some of the most valuable transferable skills for any profession.

 Philosophy will help you to be a better thinker in whatever career you choose; it’s a great foundation and preparation for working in many different settings.
 Don’t think only of whether you want a job teaching philosophy, see it as an entry point to many career paths, and as great training to help you excel at whatever you choose.